orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 ### Manually connecting to peers

 All users will be running their own IPFS nodes either in the browser or on node.js.
-They'll want to connect together, so you'll now allow your users to connect to other peers via their IPFS ids.
+They'll want to connect together, so you will now allow your users to connect to other peers via their IPFS ids.

 There's a number of ways to model and test this during development - you could open up two browsers, or a public and private window in the same browser.
 Similarly, you could run one instance of the app in node.js and the other in the browser.
 You should be able to connect to any of them.